SingularisArt/DownloadCleaner/README.md

   * [Mac](#Mac)
 * [Set-up](#Set-Up)
 * [Usage](#Usage)

 <br>
 <br>

 ### Intro
-The sorter.py looks through your downloads folder, and then creates a couple of folders in their (If they are not created already)
+The sorter.py looks through your downloads folder, and then creates a couple of folders in their (If they are not created already)<br>
 * Audios
 * Documents
 * Folders